Engoo Blog Business & Work

 Work

-Similar to verbs like "make" and "do," "work" is useful in many different situations.
-For scheduling, if a date or time "works," it means it is convenient and a good time to meet.
+Similar to "make" and "do," "work" is a verb that is useful in many different situations.
+For scheduling, if a date or time "works," it means it is convenient.

-How about Tuesday at 6 p.m.?
-Does that work for you?
+• How about Tuesday at 6 p.m.?
+Does that work?

-If that isn't a convenient time, please let me know what would work for you.
+• If that isn't a good time, please let me know what would work for you.

 Tight